Words Always Inspire!

 – N. Bleser, Amazon Review

-The book is on Amazon or autographed copies can be purchased at www.spiritwind.shop in the “Just For Kids” collection!
+The book can be purchased at Books.by and on Amazon or autographed copies can be purchased at www.spiritwind.shop in the “Just For Kids” collection!
 100% net sales go to the Humanity Shines Organization and their Leaves on the Wind literary program.

 Please check out The Grass Maiden, Sacajawea website and share it with your preteen children!
 GRASS MAIDEN WEBSITE.
 We hope they love it!!